 - PRSSA Diversity & Inclusion Presentation

 - PRSSA Student-run Firm Tip Sheet

 - PRSSA Bateman Competition Best Practices

 Answers to Questions

 When you need someone to share an idea with or to discuss a challenge, you can connect with other Chapter leaders through the Faculty Adviser and Professional Adviser Google Group and through PRSSA social media.
 In addition, the National Committee members and PRSSA Headquarters are here to support you and field questions.

 We also recommend the following tools and information provided by PRSSA to strengthen Chapters.

 - Professional Adviser Playbook 2019 ( PDF)

 - Dues Info - Learn how to submit dues.
 Deadlines: March 1 and Nov.
 1.

-- Handbooks and Guides - Get help with recruitment, Student-run Firms, Chapters, Regional Conferences, Chapter News and your PRSA relationship.
+- Handbooks and Guides - Get help with recruitment, Student-run Firms, Chapters, District Conferences and your PRSA relationship.